 Nutmeg-hued upholstery pairs beautifully with luxurious creamy tones like whisper white and sheer pink in a nod to smart but sophisticated.
 These tones work particularly well with dark woods and tend to suit transitional homes which aim to preserve traditional aesthetics.

 See the full project here.

-Laura Hammett’s neutral space is updated with the sunny celery green of the cushion and bedspread border whilst a touch of mineral green in the rug brings in another dimension.
+Laura Hammett updates the space with the sharp tang of its celery green cushion and bedspread border whilst a touch of mineral green in the rug brings the colour in in a deeper dimension.

 A classic case of contrasting colours, the antique gold and plums of this Belgravia mews bedroom pair together perfectly and are favourites for fans of rich tones.